-To illustrate the capabilities and results of the program, a practical case of a tall building in coast of Santa Catarina is presented.
-The case study is a 60-storey residential tower (201.11m).
+To illustrate the capabilities and results of the program, a practical case of a tall building located in Balneário Camboriú, on the coast of Santa Catarina, is presented.
+The case study is a 60-storey residential tower (dimensions 201.11m high and 16.50m x 23.30m in plan), the SR is approximately 12.
+The building has two rigid concrete cores in a "U" shape with dimensions in plan of approximately 5.00x3.00x0.40 meters and rectangular walls of 3.50x0.40 meters.
+The concrete has a compressive strength of 50 MPa on the first 20 floors and 40 MPa on the floors above.
 According to the climate study, the wind speed in this region is 36 m/s.
-For the dynamic analysis, the first three modes of vibration of the structure were considered, Table 1 and Table 2 presents the frequencies and displacements at the top of the building calculated with AltoQi Eberick and the SAP2000 software.
+For the dynamic analysis, the first three modes of vibration of the structure were considered, Table 1 and Table 2 presents the frequencies and displacements at the top of the building and Table 3 shows the total shear at the base of the building calculated with AltoQi Eberick and the SAP2000 software.
+The sign (-) in the Difference column means that the value in sap2000 is lower than in AltoQi Eberick.